 Submitting a Match Report for Precision Rifleman

-The actual match report, which goes into detail about the number of competitors, wind conditions, target by target competition, etc. can be sent to me either as a Word document (file) or within an email as text.
+The actual match report, which details the number of competitors, wind conditions, target by target competition, etc. can be sent to me either as a Word document (file) or within an email as text.
 Any form of text will work if it’s not scanned into a picture or PDF.
 I typically will not rewrite it, so make sure you proof read it and have all the names spelled correctly and the scores/ aggs correct.
-Don’t do any formatting of your write-up, because I’ll have to change it to fit it in the magazine.
+Do not add any formatting to your write-up, because I’ll have to change it to fit it in the magazine.

 The best way to provide scores and results is in Excel.
 For group matches, the use of the Bughole program makes everything easier for all of us.
-The program has a feature that provides for exporting and importing shoot data, and we can use that to standardize our reporting.
+The program has a feature that allows for exporting and importing of shoot data, and we can use that to standardize our reporting.
 The easiest way for you to share the results is to attach the Bughole Match file to an email and send it to me.
-I can then export what is needed (aggs, grands, etc. .), to go along with your Match Report.
-If you are good with this technical stuff, you can export what you want and attach the files to your email.
+I can then export what is needed (aggs, grands, etc.), to accompany your Match Report.
+If you so choose, you can export what you want and attach the files to your email.
 The best file format for an Equipment List is Excel (which allows me to import it into the magazine).
 Therefore, equipment reports will still need to be created as a separate document.
 As a matter of fact, the equipment list has been hidden in the latest version of Bughole.
 Some of you already know how to export and import shoot data and have been using this feature to move data between computers.
 For anyone who doesn’t know how to do this, Steve Lee has attached a PDF document on NBRSA.org website (under Resources) with instructions on how to do it.
 After reading the document, if you have any questions you can email him at firstname.lastname@example.org or call him at 205-3176510 .
 Just a reminder, check to see if you have the latest version of Bughole.
 For score matches, results should be submitted as MS Word, Excel or text files.

 Email To: email@example.com